-For over two decades, critics have recognized soprano Amy Johnson as one of America’s finest singing actresses, and she is garnering comparable acclaim as a voice teacher in both private and academic settings.
-Her studio has attracted singers from North America, Europe, South America, Australia and Korea.
-Many have gone on to study at some of the finest music schools both domestically and abroad, have been awarded international continued study grants, have earned places in Young Artists’ Programs at Sarasota, Saint Louis and Saratoga, and have been winners in both the Corbett and Metropolitan Opera competitions.
-In addition to teaching voice, Ms. Johnson is co-producer of CCM Undergraduate Opera (Opera d'arte), and was recently named Artistic Director of CCM Summer Opera Studio.
-She is active with the National Opera Association and NATS, was recently published in Classical Singer Magazine, has been both co-principal in a production company and co-founder of a summer opera/language program in Italy, and is in frequent demand for masterclasses and artist-in-residencies.
+For over two decades, critics have recognized soprano Amy Johnson as one of America’s finest singing actresses, and she has garnered comparable acclaim as a voice teacher in both private and academic settings.
+Her studio has attracted a diverse group of singers from all parts of the world.
+Many have gone on to study at some of the finest music schools both domestically and abroad, been awarded international continued study grants, earned places in prestigious Young Artists’ Programs, been winners in the Corbett, Lotte Lenya and Metropolitan Opera competitions, and are appearing in theatres worldwide, including the Metropolitan Opera, Deutsche Oper Berlin, major national Broadway tours and the Broadway, Los Angeles and Chicago productions of Hamilton.
+In addition to teaching voice, Ms. Johnson is co-producer of CCM Undergraduate Opera (Opera d'arte), and has served as co-Artistic Director of CCM Summer Opera Studio/Bootcamp.
+She is a board member with the National Opera Association, was recently published in Classical Singer Magazine, has been both co-principal in a production company and co-founder of a summer opera/language program in Italy, and is in frequent demand for masterclasses and artist-in-residencies.

-Ms. Johnson’s repertoire encompasses over two dozen roles ranging from Donna Anna in Don Giovanni to Salome.
+Ms. Johnson’s repertoire encompasses over two dozen roles ranging from Donna Anna in Don Giovannito Salome.
 She has earned special praise for her portrayal of Tosca in over a dozen productions worldwide, notably with New York City Opera on PBS’ Live from Lincoln Center.
-She has performed alongside major international artists with such companies as Vlaamse Opera Antwerp, Glimmerglass, New York City Opera, Indianapolis, Portland, Spier Festival South Africa, Palm Beach, Michigan, Arizona, Toledo, Orlando, Virginia, Greensboro, Knoxville, Kentucky, Santa Barbara and others.
+She has performed leading and title roles alongside major international artists with such companies as Vlaamse Opera Antwerp, Glimmerglass, New York City Opera, Indianapolis, Portland, Spier Festival South Africa, Palm Beach, Michigan, Arizona, Toledo, Orlando, Virginia, Greensboro, Knoxville, Kentucky, Santa Barbara and others.